Práxedis Guerrero: Biography

 That same day, however, Práxedis Guerrero was killed.
 The circumstances of his death are unclear, and there are at least three different versions of the incident.
 Ethel Duffy Turner claims he was shot by one of his men who confused Guerrero with a spy as he was gaining higher ground to conduct reconnaissance; Martínez Nuñez says Guerrero was shot in the right eye while climbing onto a roof to repel an attack by federal forces; while Enrique Flores Magón reports that Guerrero was shot in the forehead while explaining the ideals of the PLM to the assembled townsfolk.

 Legacy

-In Chihuahua, Práxedis Guerrero has a town, a municipality and a school that honors his name.
+In Chihuahua, Práxedis Guerrero has a town and a municipality.
+In 1911 an elementary school in Chihuahua City was named after him, which is still in use.
 Another settlement in the state of Durango also bears his name.